 Large-scale Sustainable Change

-Pharmacist and Data-driven Quality Improvement in Primary care (P-DQIP) - Mixed methods evaluation to inform the development and implementation of NHS programmes to address the problem of preventable drug-related morbidity in older people
+Pharmacist and Data-driven Quality Improvement in Primary care (P-DQIP).
+Mixed methods evaluation to inform the development and implementation of NHS programmes to address the problem of preventable drug-related morbidity in older people

 Completed work: Optimising polypharmacy using the Pharmacist and Data-driven Quality Improvement in Primary Care (P-DQIP) intervention: A qualitative exploration of pharmacists’ perceived barriers and facilitators to inform its implementation

-We conducted 14 semi-structured face-to-face interviews were conducted with practice pharmacists using an interview topic guide based on the Theoretical Domains Framework to:
+We have conducted 14 semi-structured face-to-face interviews were conducted with practice pharmacists using an interview topic guide based on the Theoretical Domains Framework to:

 (1) Identify barriers and facilitators to the adoption of P-DQIP by general practices from the perspective of practice pharmacists.

-(2) Identify strategies to overcome barriers and/or enhance facilitators based on the practice pharmacists recommendations.
+(2) Identify strategies to overcome barriers and/or enhance facilitators based on the practice pharmacists recommendations

 (3) Link identified barriers and facilitators to key theoretical domains and map these on to behaviour change techniques that are relevant to support how pharmacists review and manage risky drug therapy.

-Ongoing work: Pharmacist and Data-driven Quality Improvement in Primary care (P-DQIP) - Mixed methods evaluation to inform the development and implementation of NHS programmes to address the problem of preventable drug-related morbidity in older people.
+Ongoing work: Pharmacist and Data-driven Quality Improvement in Primary care (P-DQIP)-Mixed methods evaluation to inform the development and implementation of NHS programmes to address the problem of preventable drug-related morbidity in older people.